NYPL/metadata-documentation/colophon/style-guide.md

 - Subsequent references in the same page can use acronym, i.e. `MMS`

 ## Capitalization
-- Use Title Case for page title and headers
+- Use [Chicago Manual of Style Title Case](https://titlecaseconverter.com/?style=CMOS&showExplanations=0&keepAllCaps=1&multiLine=1&highlightChanges=0&convertOnPaste=0&straightQuotes=0) for page title and headers
-- Use Sentence case for body text, bullet points, and notes
+- Use [sentence case](https://titlecaseconverter.com/?style=SC&showExplanations=0&keepAllCaps=1&multiLine=1&highlightChanges=0&convertOnPaste=0&straightQuotes=0) for body text, bullet points, and notes
 - Avoid all caps unless an acronym (some text element's styles such as its "Heading 4" are made all caps by Just the Docs style sheet)

 ## Structure